Brandon Lowe Preview, Player Props: Rays vs. Marlins

 Brandon Lowe At The Plate

-- Lowe has picked up an RBI in 34.5% of his games this season, with two or more RBI in 18.4% of his games.
-He has also driven in three or more runs in six contests.
+- Lowe has picked up an RBI in 34.1% of his games this year, with two or more RBI in 18.2% of his games.
+He has also plated three or more runs in six contests.

+- In 32 of 88 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.